suryakantmulkewar/javascript/README.md

 # javascript
-A code repository for Javascript series
+A code repository for Javascript series.
+Author : Suryakant